Hperigee/vocalMaximum/README.md

 # vocalMaximum

-Free music analysis  & live feedback
+music analysis  & live feedback

 After downloading vocalmaximum.zip, unzip and read README.pdf to learn how to use the program